William Michael Boyle: Awards and honors

-France's oldest daily newspaper, Le Figaro, compared Boyle to Dennis Lehane and George Pelecanos, among others.
 Gravesend was nominated among foreign authors for France's Grand Prix de Littérature Policière in 2016.
 In addition, it was one of five finalists in the novel category for the Prix SNCF du Polar.
 The French news weekly L'Express also cited it as one of the 10 best crime novels of that year.

 The U.K. has also recognized Gravesend.
 It was shortlisted for the John Creasey CWA New Blood Dagger in 2018.